compoundingeffects/bigpictureschool/chemistry.md

 - How molecules will form
 - Which arrangements atoms prefer

-6. **Building Complexity**: From these basic principles, we can understand increasingly complex phenomena:
+From these basic principles, we can understand increasingly complex phenomena:
 - How molecules form and behave
 - Why materials have different properties
 - How living organisms function